SaleemIbrahim1212/blogpost-template/_posts/2025-11-08-millestone-2.md

 ## 2. Performance Plots and Metrics

-These are the plots for the following curves for the respective methodologies which we found interesting to note:
+These are the plots for the following curves for the respective methodologies which we found interesting to note, all models below are from best performing CatBoost:

 ### 2.1 Plots
-**ROC Curve (Distance + Angle)**
+**ROC Curve (CatBoost)**
 [![ROC Curve](public/milestone2/image/give_it_your_best_shot/roc_curve.png)](https://wandb.ai/IFT6758-2025-B1/IFT6758-2025-B01/runs/2x83dqx3/panel/jw48ews1m?nw=nwusergafranijaz)

 **Goal Rate vs Probability Percentile**